0duaht/gobble-gem/README.md

 Options in round brackets are optional.

+### Arguments

+    $ -f full_url

--f full_url     (full_url represents full_url to be shortened)
+Full_url represents full_url to be shortened

+    $ -s short_url

--s short_url    (short_url represents custom short link.
+Short_url represents custom short link.
 Optional.
 If not passed in, a unique one is generated)

+    $ -k api_key

--k api_key      (api_key gotten from user account.
+Api_key gotten from user account.
 Sign up on http://gobble-it.heroku.com for yours.)

+    $ --save

---save          (to save api key on your PC.)
+To save api key on your PC.)

+    $ -h

--h              (to show help message)
+To show help message)

 ## Testing